 Depending on the level of your upgrade, these improvements can come in anywhere between a few hundred to tens of thousands of dollars.
 To understand better what that cost will look like, use our Home Improvement Cost Calculator.

 Feeling comfortable in your own living space can improve happiness, productivity and self confidence.
 And, certain types of remodels, like replacing old windows and doors, can boost the value of your home.
-Using a personal loan to fund home improvement projects is a great way to focus the renovation instead of keeping up with the costs.
+Using a home improvement loan is a great way to focus the renovation instead of keeping up with the costs.

 Deciding to Take Out a Personal Loan